AfnanBinIslamNahin/Gadget-and-Gear-Management-System-Database/README.md

 # Table
 1)C.Id, C.Name, Phone No., Email, P.Id — Customer Details

 2)P.Id, P.Name, Model, Price, Category — Product Information

 3)C.Id, C.Name, Phone No., Email, O.Id — Customer Information

 4)O.Id,Date — Order Details

 5)Po.Id,P.Id,O.Id — Order Details 1

 6)P.Id,P.Name,Model,Price,Category,Od.Id — Product Details

 7)Od.Id, Quantity, Product — Product Details 1

 8)Ood.Id, O.Id, Od.Id — Delivery

+#### Query Question
+# CONDITIONAL STATEMENT :
+*Display the customer name from Customer Details where the name starting letter ‘A’ and end letter ‘s’
+*Display customer name,model and price from product information where price is less than 30000
+*Display Order id and Order date from order details where order id is 230 *Display Order_details_id ,quantity, product from product_details_1 where quantity is equal to 3 *Display product id,product name,price ,category and model from product details where order_details_id is between 43 to 47

+# SINGLE ROW FUNCTION:
+*Change the product name from product information in capital letter *Find the length of customer name from customer details *Show the concat between customer name and product id from customer details *Print the first 4 letter of product name from product details *Search the category from product information where product name is TV and find the location of ‘H’

+# MULTIPLE ROW FUNCTION :
+*Display the max and min price from product information *Display the sum price from product information *Display the avg price from product details

+# SUBQUERY:
+*Display the customer name,phone number from customer details where product id is greater than Leo Messi product id
+*Display the product name,model from product details where price is greater than AirpodsMax price

+Download the pdf file to see the answer

 ## Installation